CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

 ---
 ### OpenFace

 *[OpenFace](https://cmusatyalab.github.io/openface/) is a Python and Torch implementation of face recognition with deep neural networks.
-Faces are described with  a bounding box, and a 128-dimensional vector of face-specific floating-point numbers.*
+Faces are described with a bounding box, and a 128-dimensional vector of face-specific floating-point numbers.
+The 128 numbers are stored in the `rep` field of the JSON files.*

 <img src="openface/openface_json.png" alt="OpenFace JSON structure" height="192"/>